chrisclarkson/gel/README.md

 ```
 In the above table the allele structures are ranked by the number of reads supporting a given structure and the top two are taken as the alleles that will later be assigned to the EH repeat sizes.

-# Assigning tructure to an EH repeat size
+# Assigning structure to an EH repeat size
 Having performed the initial annotation- one then needs to bind EH repeat sizes to the RC output and subsequently phase them.
 ## Binding EH repeats
 The binding of repeat sizes is initially done using `annotate_EH_lengths.py`- using the above exemplary output: